 Treatment options for melanoma often depend on what stage the cancer is diagnosed.
 Common treatment options often include surgery, chemotherapy, radiation therapy, and immunotherapy.

-Know your risk and what to look for
+Know your risks and what to look for

 To detect skin cancer in its early stages, pay close attention to changes, including: